anup-moitra/foundational-linux-training/01-understanding-linux-concepts/03-what is-linux.md

 1. Starting the Installation Process:
    When you power on a computer without an operating system, it becomes a non-functional "brick."
 2. Booting with Installation Media:
-   Instead of using a traditional DVD or CD, most people now use an **ISO image**—a digital copy of a DVD stored as a single large file.
+   Instead of using a traditional DVD or CD, most people now use an **ISO image**, which is a digital copy of a DVD stored as a single large file.
 You can create a bootable USB stick from this file to begin installation.
 3. Completing the Setup:
    During installation, you configure partitions, create user accounts, and set system services.
 4. Welcome to Linux!